okhsunrog/axp192-dd/README.md

 [![License: MIT OR Apache-2.0](https://img.shields.io/badge/License-MIT%20OR%20Apache--2.0-blue.svg)](https://opensource.org/licenses)
 [![Build Status](https://img.shields.io/github/actions/workflow/status/okhsunrog/axp192-dd/rust_ci.yml?logo=github)](https://github.com/okhsunrog/axp192-dd/actions/workflows/rust_ci.yml)

-This crate provides a `no_std` driver for the AXP192 power management IC, commonly used in M5Stack devices and other embedded systems.
-It leverages the [`device-driver`](https://crates.io/crates/device-driver) crate, with a declarative YAML manifest (`device.yaml`) for a robust, type-safe register map definition.
+This crate provides a no_std driver for the AXP192 power management IC, commonly used in M5Stack devices and other embedded systems.
+The project aims to support the full functionality of the AXP192 PMIC, leveraging the device-driver crate with a declarative YAML manifest (device.yaml) for a robust, type-safe register map definition.
+The low-level API covers 100% of the AXP192's registers, with device.yaml providing a comprehensive and accurate description of all registers and their fields.
+While the low-level API is complete, some high-level convenience methods for easier access may still be added in the future.

 ## Overview